nf1s/iban/README.md

 remainder equals 1.
 The algorithm of IBAN validation is as follows

 0. Trim and clean white Spaces.
-1. Check for non-alpha-numeric chars -> Invalid
+1. Check length, Min = 15 and Max = 34
-2. Check length, Min = 15 and Max = 34
+2. Check for non-alpha-numeric chars -> Invalid
-4. Check that the total IBAN length is correct as per the country.
+3. Check that the total IBAN length is correct as per the country.
 If not, the IBAN is invalid.
-5. Move the four initial characters to the end of the string
+4. Move the four initial characters to the end of the string
-6. Replace each letter in the string with two digits, thereby expanding the string, where A = 10, B = 11, ..., Z = 35
+5. Replace each letter in the string with two digits, thereby expanding the string, where A = 10, B = 11, ..., Z = 35
-7. Interpret the string as a decimal integer.
+6. Interpret the string as a decimal integer.
-8. Compute the remainder of that number on division by 97 If the remainder is 1, the check digit test is passed and the IBAN might be valid.
+7. Compute the remainder of that number on division by 97 If the remainder is 1, the check digit test is passed and the IBAN might be valid.
-9. Check if the IBAN is valid per country's format.
+8. Check if the IBAN is valid per country's format.

 Example (fictitious United Kingdom bank, sort code 12-34-56, account number 98765432):